 How can I make my cake soft and fluffy?

-Always lighten the batter with ⅓rd of the meringue before folding the rest in.
+Always lighten the egg mixture with 1/3rd of the meringue before folding the rest in.
 This makes it easier to incorporate the remaining meringue.

 Why is the bottom of my sponge cake is dense and raw?